How Star Trek: Voyager Failed In The Face Of Easy Success

-It was in Voyager that we all started to sense something might be going wrong with Gene Rodenberry’s vision, and it only got worse after Voyager went off the air.
-The next Trek series was cancelled early in its run.
-Almost none of the Next Generation movies were any good and what’s worse, by the end no one was even showing up to see them.
-Voyager didn’t kill Star Trek but it signified the beginning of the end.
-The things which did kill the franchise, putting it in a tailspin which could only be solved with the current reboot, all started here.
+It was in Voyager that we, the franchise’s fans, all started to sense something might be going wrong with Gene Rodenberry’s vision, and it only got worse after Voyager went off the air.
+The next Trek series, Enterprise, was cancelled early in its run.
+Few of the Next Generation movies were any good and what’s worse, by the end, few were showing up to see them.
+Voyager didn’t kill Star Trek but it signified the beginning of the slide.
+The things which did temporarily stall the franchise, putting it in a tailspin that resulted in the 2009 reboot, all started there.

 But Kate Mulgrew wasn’t the problem.
-It’s the character they came up with for her to play, that never worked.
+It’s the character they came up with for her to play that never quite worked.
 In creating Star Trek’s first female Captain it seems clear that Voyager’s producers went out looking for a female Picard, when what they should have done is cast a female Captain Kirk.

 B’Elanna Torres Is Meg Griffin

-B’Elanna has the uncanny ability to walk into any situation and make it utterly depressing.
-She takes a dump on any plot she’s involved in, and turns the smiles of everyone around her into frowns.
+B’Elanna has the uncanny ability to walk into any situation and make it depressing.
+She takes a dump on any plot she’s involved in and turns the smiles of everyone around her into frowns.
 Tom Paris excited about an awesome space race?
 Don’t worry, B’Elanna will force her way into the episode to make sure it turns into a discussion of their relationship and none of that fun racing stuff ever happens.

 Chakotay Is A Racist Character

 Chakotay is Star Trek: Voyager’s Native American first officer.
 I’ve described him that way because it’s literally the only thing I know about him, even after watching all seven seasons multiple times.
 It’s not that they don’t give him screen time.
 The problem here is that when the show tries, they only seem interested in playing up the Native American angle.